yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/Before the HOL - Containers and DevOps.md

 7. Create repositories to host the code.

-    ![Home page icon](media/b4-image51.png)

-    * Create a new project:

     * Enter fabmedical as the project name.
     * Ensure the project is Private.
     * Click the Advanced dropdown.
     * Ensure the Version control is set to Git.
     * Click the "Create Project" button.

+    ![Home page icon](media/b4-image51.png)

     * Once the project creation has completed, use the repository dropdown to create a new repository by selecting "+ New repository".